neulab/InterpretEval/README.md

 ```

 #### 4.2.3 Generate the HTML code
-As the introduction in the section 4.2.2, we have generated the analysis results on the path `output_tensorEval/ner/your_model_name/`.
-Next, we will generate the HTM code base on the analysis results.
-In the `./run_task_ner.sh`, the codes after `#run pdflatex .tex` are use to generate the HTML code.
-Before run `./run_task_ner.sh`, you need to make sure that you have installed the `texlive` and `poppler`.
+As introduced in section 4.2.2, we have generated the analysis results on the path `output_tensorEval/ner/your_model_name/`.
+Next, we will generate the HTML code base on the analysis results.
+In the `./run_task_ner.sh`, the codes after `#run pdflatex .tex` are used to generate the HTML code.
+Before running `./run_task_ner.sh`, you need to make sure that you have installed the `texlive` and `poppler`.

 Other illustrations of the `./run_task_ner.sh` code are as follows:

-- `genFig.py` is used to generate the `latex` codes about the analysis charts (e.g. bar-chart, heatmap).
+- `genFig.py` generates the `latex` codes about the analysis charts (e.g. bar-chart, heatmap).

-- `pdflatex $file.tex` generate a figure with `.pdf` format based on the latex code.
+- `pdflatex $file.tex` generates a figure with `.pdf` format based on the latex code.

-- `pdftoppm -png $file.pdf` convert the figure with `.pdf` into the `.png` format.
+- `pdftoppm -png $file.pdf` converts the figure with `.pdf` into the `.png` format.

 - `genHtml.py` generates the HTML code that arranges the analysis figures and tables.